sergiecode/flutter-gemini-api-medical-chat/README.md

 ## ⚠️ Medical Disclaimer

 This chatbot is for **educational and informational purposes only**.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare provider with any questions you may have regarding a medical condition.

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 🆘 Support

-If you have any questions or need help, please:

-1. Check the existing issues
-2. Create a new issue with details
-3. Contact Sergie Code through social media

----

-**Made with ❤️ by Sergie Code**